 In its move to the cloud, Express Scripts needed more than an infrastructure-as-a-service (IaaS) solution.
 “We needed a platform to help drive transformation and innovation,” Gregory said.
 The platform needed to work on multiple clouds in multiple programming languages.
 It needed to be fast, fault tolerant and to scale easily.
 “We wanted to run workloads in different locations, based on the requirements we had, and we wanted it to be seamless and easy.”

 Streamlining and simplifying the registration process for home delivery prescriptions seemed like the perfect place to start, Gregory said, because it had the potential to impact the user experience for millions of people, making it easier for them to use home delivery pharmacy services.
-Express Scripts partnered with Pivotal Labs to rewrite a portion of its member services portal with Pivotal Cloud Foundry.
-After the engagement ended, developers continued with what they had learned while at Pivotal Labs.
+Express Scripts partnered with VMware Labs to rewrite a portion of its member services portal with VMware Cloud Foundry.
+After the engagement ended, developers continued with what they had learned while at VMware Labs.
 This experience injected new skills such as paired programming and working in an agile manner into the organization.
 Developers were able to shift how they worked and they could deliver value to consumers much faster.

 “Implementing a platform such as Cloud Foundry allows our developers to create faster, fail faster and ultimately deliver more compelling solutions for our customers,” Gregory said.
 “Moving to that new system created a disruption, but every company must embrace disruption in order to stay relevant…Changing internal technology and processes is definitely hard, but necessary to accelerate the velocity in which you can deliver value in your industry.”